Joe Meno

-Joe Meno (born September 15, 1974) is an American novelist, writer of short fiction, playwright, and music journalist based in Chicago.
+Joe Meno is an American novelist, writer of short fiction, playwright, and music journalist based in Chicago.

-Biography
+Early life and education

+Joe Meno attended Columbia College Chicago.

+Career

-After attending Columbia College Chicago, Meno spent time working as a flower delivery truck driver and art therapy teacher at a juvenile detention center.
-His first novel Tender as Hellfire was published when he was only 24 and received strong reviews from sources like Library Journal.
+Meno first spent time working as a flower delivery truck driver and art therapy teacher at a juvenile detention center.

+His first novel, Tender as Hellfire, was published when he was only 24 and received strong reviews from sources like Library Journal.
 His short fiction has appeared in literary magazines like TriQuarterly, Ninth Letter, Joyland: A hub for short fiction, and Other Voices.

-He currently teaches fiction writing at Columbia College Chicago.
+He has taught fiction writing at Columbia College Chicago.
 He is a frequent contributor to Punk Planet magazine, where his comic strip Iceberg Town is featured.